zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    1. Create one A query and one AAAA query with the RD flag unset and name server name as owner name.
-   2. For each name server in *NS IP* and and for each record types (A, AAAA):
+   2. For each name server in *NS IP* and for each record types (A, AAAA):
       1. Send the address query to the name server.
       2. If there is no DNS response from the server then emit *[NO_RESPONSE]*.
-      3. Else, if the response is a delegation (referral) to a sub-zone of *Child Zone*, then:
+      3. Or, if the response is a delegation (referral) to a sub-zone of *Child Zone*, then:
          1. Copy the adress query (A, AAAA) that gave the referral response.